 INSIGHT Law Pro

 INSIGHT Law Professional – Reasoning Skills and Mindset measures the thinking mindset, reasoning skills, and professional interaction styles of legal, paralegal, judicial, and public policy professionals who provide client services, evaluate contracts, research cases, prepare legal documents, negotiate on behalf of clients, argue cases, or adjudicate disputes, and for those who supervise departments or individuals engaged in such work.
-The INSIGHT Law Professional is the instrument of choice for evaluating practicing professionals and paraprofessionals, and applicants or candidates for those positions.
+INSIGHT Law Professional is the instrument of choice for evaluating practicing professionals and paraprofessionals, and applicants or candidates for those positions.
 It is used by private practices law firms, legal defense agencies, prosecutorial offices, courts, negotiating firms, business, governmental, legal staffing agencies, and organizational clients, and consultants for applicant and candidate screening and for individual talent development and team-focused professional development purposes.

 Population: INSIGHT Law Professional is calibrated for legal and paralegal professionals who provide client services, evaluate contracts, research cases, prepare legal documents, negotiate on behalf of clients, argue cases, or adjudicate disputes, and for those who supervise departments or individuals engaged in such work.